cncf/kubernetes-community-days/content/organizing-creating-website.md

 title: Creating a website for your event
 ---

-Congratulations on preparing to host a Kubernetes Community Days in your city!
-This page will take you through the steps of setting up pages for your event on Kubernetes community days.org, which uses GitHub and Hugo to edit and publish your pages.
+Congratulations on being approved to host a Kubernetes Community Days in your city!
+This page will guide you through the process of setting up web pages for your event at [kubernetescommunitydays.org](https://kubernetescommunitydays.org), which uses [GitHub](https://github.com/cncf/kubernetes-community-days) to host the website assets, the [Hugo](https://gohugo.io) static site generator to build the website, and [Netlify](https://netlify.com) to host.

-If you run into any issues when going through the process outlined in this document, please suggest changes or problems.
-This is a working document and will be updated as needed.
+If you run into any issues when going through the process outlined in this document, feel free to alert us by [filing a GitHub issue](https://github.com/cncf/kubernetes-community-days/issues).
+This document is a work in progress and will be updated as needed.

 ## Create a GitHub Account

-The first thing you need to do is create a GitHub account if you don't already have one.
+The first thing you need to do is create a [GitHub](https://github.com) account if you don't already have one.

 * Create your GitHub account here: https://github.com/
-* Enter your user name, email, password, and hit submit
+* Enter your user name, email, and password, and click **Submit**

     ![Screenshot](/admin/img/howto/github.png)